raamattu/osis2usfm/README.md

 Outputs a set of files named inputfile_##_XXX.usfm where ## is the number of the book and XXX is the id of the book.

+It is also possible to give the names of the books as a separate text file.
+This file should have syntax:

+    GEN=Genesis
+    EXO=Exodus
+    ...
+    XXX=Whatever name you want to give to the book
+    ...

+where XXX is the ID of the book.
+Usage:

+    python osis2usfm.py inputfile.osis booknames.txt